 Also, avoid putting cameras indoors, particularly in areas where guests would generally assume they have privacy, such as the bedroom and bathroom.
 Even if you’re renting out a whole property and not just part of your house, do your best to prevent guests from feeling like they don’t have privacy as far as neighbors go.
 A few well-placed shrubs can do wonders for creating privacy in the outdoor area of your rental.

-Here are eight of the most common concerns guests have about vacation rental properties.
-Do your best to alleviate these concerns and show your guests why your vacation rental is the right choice for their trip!
+Owning rental properties is not enough to make long-term profits.
+For long-term business, you must care your guests and honor them.
+Follow our vacation rental tips for owners mentioned above.
+Do your best to follow these tips and show your guests why your vacation rental is the right choice for their trip!